oppositecategory/mhttp.py/README.md

 # mHTTP.py

 mHTTP is a small multithreaded websocket server written in Python.
 The library implements an application-layer protocol named mHTTP (minimal HTTP).
-Elliptic-curve Diffie–Hellman scheme is to be added in the TCP layer to encrypt communication.
+Elliptic-curve Diffie–Hellman scheme is to be added in the socket layer to encrypt communication.